 The average woman applies 168 different chemicals from 12 personal-care products every day, according to a 2004 survey by the Environmental Working Group, a nonprofit research organization in Washington, D.C.

 So one of the best ways to control the flow of chemicals into your body is to identify and restrict what you put on your skin and buy for your home.
-(See “A Good Long Look” in the March/April 2003 archives.)
+(See “A Good Long Look”.)
 Paying attention to labels can help you avoid these common offenders, or at least help you become aware of how ubiquitous they are in our everyday lives:

 - Phthalates are sometimes labeled as “fragrance” on products, or by the abbreviations DEHP, DINP, BzBP, DBP, DEP or DMP.
 Research has linked phthalates to birth defects and hormone disruption in humans.